Too soon, too soon.

 With two horrific fire seasons still fresh in everybody’s memory — and the uneasy potential of a pending third — it’s ill-advised and extremely tasteless to set a survival thriller against the backdrop of deliberately torched forest land.

-direct route to town — and safety — has been blocked by an expanding forest fire.
+Hannah (Angelina Jolie) and Connor (Finn Little) discover, to their horror, that the most direct route to town — and safety — has been blocked by an expanding forest fire. |

 I’m not sure who to blame.
-Director Taylor Sheridan gave us 2017’s terrific Wind River — which he also wrote — but he’s also the prime mover behind television’s mean-spirited and unrelentingly trashy Yellowstone
+Director Taylor Sheridan gave us 2017’s terrific Wind River — which he also wrote — but he’s also the prime mover behind television’s mean-spirited and unrelentingly trashy Yellowstone.

 This new film’s primary flaw is its impressively inept screenplay, adapted from Michael Koryta’s well-received 2014 novel.
 Sheridan co-scripted this adaptation — along with Charles Leavittt and Koryta — so they collectively are at fault.